China Takes Wind Out Of Apple iPhone Sales

 The announcement of weakness from one of the world's largest companies offers fresh evidence of a global economic slowdown, which has sent stock markets sliding in recent months.

-Cook said that, in its earlier projection, Apple had "expected economic weakness in some emerging markets.
+Cook said that in its earlier projection, Apple had "expected economic weakness in some emerging markets.
 This turned out to have a significantly greater impact than we had projected."
 The company also saw "fewer iPhone upgrades than we had anticipated," he said.

 In August, Apple became the first company worth $1 trillion.
-But its stock has dropped more than 30 percent in the past 3 months, leaving its market cap at below $750 billion.
-Apple's stock fell another 7.5 percent in after-hours trading Wednesday following the announcement.
+But its stock has dropped more than 30 percent in the past three months, leaving its market cap at below $750 billion.
+Apple's stock fell an additional 7.5 percent in after-hours trading Wednesday following the announcement.

 Cook said the slowing in China's economy was made worse by "rising trade tensions with the United States."